Neethu9074/carbon/containers/README.md

 # Component Images

 This directory contains all code necessary to build Instana `ui-client` component images based off of Instana runtime images.
-The `ui-client` component uses a similar `container` definition file as the [default backend one](https://github.com/instana/backend/blob/develop/containers/components/default/container) except that it's starting from the `nodejs` image instead of `jdk11` as the base.
+The `ui-client` component uses a similar `container` definition file as the [default backend one](https://github.com/instana/backend/blob/develop/containers/components/default/container) except that it's using the `nodejs` image instead of `jdk11` as the base.

+## Base Image

+All Instana component images use one of the [Instana runtime images](https://github.com/instana/backend/blob/develop/containers/runtimes) as its base.
+The version of that base image is controlled by the value in the [BASE_VERSION](BASE_VERSION) file.

 ## Usage